amoriartyCH/games-api/README.md

 Then you can run the application and it will connect to mongoDB and do the rest for you.

 # To Run this project
-Once mongoDB is running, simply clone the repository and run the application in Intellij.
+- for the logger environment variable, execute 'export LOG_LEVEL="VAR"' where VAR is one of the following:
+	-DEBUG
+	-ERROR
+	-FATAL
+	-INFO
+	-OFF
+	-TRACE
+	-WARN
+If no LOG_LEVEL variable is provided, a default level of INFO will be set automatically

+- run 'mvn clean install'

+- execute the jar using 'java -jar target/<jarname>'

+# JSON Game Example
 This application accepts "Games" in the form of Json as seen below:
-# JSON Game Example

 {
 	"title": "Gears of War: 2",
         "description": "New game, so new, number 2",